Billing and Payments FAQs

 charged.
 Minimum convenience fee charge is $3.
 To make a credit card payment, log in to PirateNet.
 Click on the

 "Profile and Finances" tab.
-In the "My Account" box, select "View and Pay
+In the "My Bursar Account" box, select "View and Pay

 - What types of payment plans are available at Seton Hall

 Seton Hall does not offer internal payment plans.
 We use Tuition Payment Plan to provide students

-and their families a term based interest free payment plan for current
+and their families a term based payment plan for current

 terms only.
 There are two payment plans available, the 4-Pay Plan and